DeclanChidlow/vale.rocks/src/posts/html-relics.md

 <meta name="twitter:image:alt" content="Alternative text for the image.">
 ```

 These meta tags (and some other, less frequently used ones) were used on Twitter when generating link embeds.
 However, the documentation and card validator are no longer accessible (previously at `https://dev.twitter.com/cards/getting-started` and `https://cards-dev.twitter.com/validator` respectively).
 X falls back to the widely respected Open Graph meta tags, making the Twitter-specific declarations largely useless.
 They should be removed in favour of Open Graph tags.
-Further, they should be removed because X is an awful site with poor moderation that is owned by a man who publicly performed a Nazi Sieg Heil salute and has directly contributed to the rise of fascism in the United States of America, among other horrors.
+Further, they should be removed because X is an awful site with poor moderation that is owned by a man who publicly performed a Nazi Sieg Heil salute and has directly contributed to the rise of fascism in the United States of America and globally, among other horrors.

 ```html
 <meta name="twitter:dnt" content="on">